swarm-game/swarm/TUTORIAL.md

 ```
 build { turn west; m4; m }
 ```
-This should build a robot that moves to the green mass to the west.
+This should build a robot that moves toward the green mass to the west.

-You might wonder at this point if it is possible to create a function that takes a number as input and moves that many steps forward.
-It most certainly is, but right now your robots would not be capable of executing it.
+You might wonder at this point if it is possible to create a function that takes a number as input and moves that many steps forward, like `go : int -> cmd ()`.
+Well, it most certainly is possible, but right now your robots would not be capable of executing it.
 You'll have to figure out how to upgrade them!

 Getting the result of a command
 -------------------------------